 A field trial was carried out at the instructional farm of Karunya Institute of Technology and Sciences, Coimbatore, during the Kharif season of 2025.
 The farm is located at an elevation of 474 meters above mean sea level, positioned at latitude 10º93ˈN and longitude 76º75ˈE, in the Western Zone of Tamil Nadu.
 The study was conducted in a split-plot design with 2 main plots and 6 subplots.
 The main plots were various establishment techniques viz.
 M1 - Direct sowing and M2 - Transplanting.
 Sub plots were various spacing viz.S1- 20×10 cm, S2 - 30×10cm, S3 - 45×10cm, S4 - 20×20cm, S5 - 30×20cm, S6 - 45×20cm and These 12 treatment combinations were replicated thrice.

 The browntop millet variety IIMR AK2 was sown and transplanted during September 2025 under different spacing treatments.
 A seed rate of 10 kg/ha was used for direct sowing and 5 kg/ha for transplanting in plots of 5.4 m × 4 m.
 A basal dose of 40:20 kg N: P₂O₅ per ha was applied.
 Seeds were treated with Azospirillum and phosphobacteria before sowing.
 The initial irrigation was applied immediately after sowing, followed by a second irrigation at 3 DAS/DAT.
 Subsequent irrigations were carried out during critical growth stages, including bud tillering, booting, flowering and grain filling, to ensure optimal crop growth and yield.
 The growth and yield characteristics of the plant were measured at the time of harvest with standardised procedures.
-The collected data were subsequently analysed using the analysis of variance (ANOVA) method (Gomez and Gomez, 1984).
+The collected data were subsequently analysed using the analysis of variance (ANOVA) method Gomez and Gomez ().

 Results and Discussion